COMP484-Dante-Avetyan/HW9/README.md

 # Link to url:
 https://comp484-dante-avetyan.github.io/HW9/
+# My GitHub Pages is launched, but it's been inconsistent on if it works or not.

 # Reflection
 The most easiest part was being given the html, and not having to do a style.css file.